hassy/hassy.github.com/_posts/2014-03-16-baconjs-edinburghjs.md

 Bacon gives you functions to manipulate streams, like `map`, `filter`, `merge` etc.

-    $('.increment') // select an element
+	// select an element
+    $('.increment')
-    .asEventStream('click') // returns an event stream of clicks on that element .map(1) // returns an event stream that emits "1" every time the element is clicked
+    // returns an event stream of clicks on that element .asEventStream('click')
+    // returns an event stream that emits "1" every time the element is clicked .map(1)

+Two examples:

 - Exhibit #1: <a href="http://jsfiddle.net/6f6uA/1/">http://jsfiddle.net/6f6uA/1/</a> - increment/decrement a number in a text box (DOM event streams, DOM updates)
 - Exhibit #2: <a href="http://jsfiddle.net/hktn6/1/">http://jsfiddle.net/hktn6/1/</a> - autocomplete search (AJAX requests to an external API)